-Other Income / (Expense
+Other Income / (Expense)

-Other income was \$4.1 million for the year ended December 31, 2021, and is driven by an unrealized gain recognized related to the Company's investment in Reneo as well as the change in fair value of the outstanding warrants in our own stock.
-During the year ended December 31, 2020, we recognized a \$0.3 million loss due to the change in fair value of the outstanding warrants in our own stock.
+Other expense was \$2.7 million for the year ended December 31, 2022 and was driven by an unrealized loss recognized related to the Company's investment in Reneo as well as the losses related to the change in the fair value of the outstanding warrants to purchase shares of our Class A common stock issued to related parties.
+Other income was \$4.1 million for the year ended December 31, 2021, and was driven by an unrealized gain recognized related to the Company's investment in Reneo as well as gains related to the change in fair value of the outstanding warrants held by a related party.